Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 That being said, if you are a beginner and never sewed before, I highly recommend reading the entire instruction manual before tackling more than a basic project.
 You’ll want to know how to select the right sized needle and right thread type for your fabric, for instance.
 As a beginner, I dove right in trying to sew, and ended up making some preventable mistakes that caused a lot of frustration.

-If you can’t understand all of the instruction manual or also prefer a more visual how-to, I highly recommend this below Youtube video of setting up the machine.
+If you can’t understand the instruction manual or prefer a more visual how-to, I highly recommend this below YouTube video of setting up the machine.

 Brother CS6000i Review of Features

-This is my favorite part of my Brother CS6000i sewing machine review: all the awesome features of this computerized sewing machine.
+This is my favorite part of my Brother CS6000i review: all the awesome features of this computerized sewing machine.

 What can you do with the 60 built-in stitches of the CS6000i?

-Here’s a picture of the Brother CS6000i stitch guide on the front of my machine:
+Here’s a picture of the stitch guide on the front of my machine: